Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Trends in Electricity Price Forecasting

 \paragraph{Two-stage modeling paradigms} As imbalance price formation is governed by explicit market mechanisms, many studies adopt two-stage modeling paradigms, in which deep learning models are first used to predict intermediate variables (e.g., system imbalance), followed by a dedicated mapping to imbalance prices~\cite{E17,dl21,dl63}.
 This mechanism-aware modeling philosophy distinguishes balancing-market forecasting from more direct end-to-end approaches commonly used in day-ahead and intraday settings.

 \paragraph{Preference for shallow backbones} In contrast to the increasing architectural complexity observed in day-ahead and intraday forecasting, balancing-market studies predominantly rely on shallow backbones with relatively few layers.
-These lightweight architectures are favored for their interpretability and computational efficiency, particularly when models are deployed in operational decision-making or trading contexts~\cite{E17,dl48,dl63,dl68}.
+These lightweight architectures are favored for their interpretability and computational efficiency, particularly when models are deployed in operational decision-making or trading contexts~\cite{E17,dl48,dl63,dl68, yu2026marketruleinformedneuralnetworkefficient}.

-\paragraph{Single-country focus} Another prominent characteristic of the literature is its strong focus on single-country markets.
-Balancing mechanisms may vary across regions in terms of pricing rules, reserve products, and settlement procedures, which has led most studies to concentrate on individual national markets such as Germany~\cite{dl69}, UK~\cite{dl51,dl67}, and Ireland~\cite{dl48,dl63}.
+\paragraph{Single-country focus} Another prominent characteristic is the strong focus on single-country market.
+Balancing mechanisms may vary across regions in terms of pricing rules, reserve products, and settlement procedures, which has led most studies to concentrate on individual national markets such as Germany~\cite{dl69}, Austria~\cite{yu2026marketruleinformedneuralnetworkefficient}, UK~\cite{dl51,dl67}, and Ireland~\cite{dl48,dl63}.
 While this market-specific focus enables close alignment with local price formation rules, it also limits cross-country generalization and highlights the challenges of developing unified balancing-market forecasting models.